28 Iconic Artists Who Immortalized Themselves Through Famous Self-Portraits

 Vincent van Gogh, “Self-Portrait with Bandaged Ear,” oil on canvas, 1889 (Photo: Wikimedia Commons, Public domain {PD-US-expired})

-Like many forefathers of the modern art movement, Dutch painter Vincent van Gogh dabbled in self-portraiture on numerous occasions.
+Like many forefathers of the modern art movement, Dutch artist Vincent van Gogh dabbled in self-portraiture on numerous occasions.
 Though his collection of such portrayals features many iconic works, Self-Portrait with Bandaged Ear is perhaps his most famous.
-Painted shortly after the infamous incident in which the struggling artist cut off his own ear in 1889, this painting prominently features his bandaged wound.
+Painted shortly after the infamous incident in which the struggling artist cut off his own ear in 1889, this painting prominently features a bandage covering his wound.

 Today, you can gaze upon the well-known work in London's Courtauld Gallery.